dcs-team4/dcs-exercises/README.md

 4. Log in to VSCode with GitHub (bottom left corner of VSCode window)

-Now you should be able to open Jupyter notebooks (`.ipynb` files), run code within them (assuming you have already done `pip install notebook`) and join Live Share sessions for collaborative coding.
+Now you should be able to open Jupyter notebooks and run code within them.

+To check that it works:

+1. Go to `File -> Open Folder` in VSCode
+2. Find and open the `dcs-exercises` folder from earlier (should be in `[your-username]/dcs-exercises`)
+3. Click one of the `.ipynb` files under one of the `unitX` folders now on the left in VSCode
+4. Try running one of the code blocks in the notebook